jakubcerveny/gilbert-paper/notes/Notes.md

 * ["On the metric properties of discrete space-filling curves" by C. Gotsman  and M. Lindenbaum](https://www.researchgate.net/publication/5567343_On_the_metric_properties_of_discrete_space-filling_curves)
 * "Space-filling Curves and a Measure of Coherence" by D. Voorhies
 * "Locality and bounding-box quality of two-dimensional space-ﬁlling curves" by H. Haverkort and F. Walderveen
+* "Recursive Tilings and Space-Filling Curves with Little Fragmentation" by H. Haverkort